WCFA General Rules

 10.)
 No one will be allowed to bunk in the exhibit buildings or tents.
 Security personnel will be on duty after show hours.

-11.)
-All animal entry fees are due at tag-in.
-Other entry fee deadlines will be at 5:00 p.m. on Friday, 2 weeks before the opening day of the Fair to one of the following locations: Walker County Extension Office, the Walker County Fair Rental Office or Ranchers Supply in New Waverly.
-The required fees will be $20 per animal/pen of animals; $20.00 per Supervised Project or $5.00 per exhibitor on group projects of three or more; $5.00 per auction entry for Baked and Canned Goods, Horticulture, and Fine Arts.
+B. The required fees will be $20 per animal/pen of animals; $20.00 per Supervised Project plus $5.00 additional per exhibitor on group projects; $5.00 per auction entry for Baked and Canned Goods, Horticulture, and Fine Arts.

 12.)
 The Walker County Fair Association, its Board of Directors, Officers, Officers-in-Charge, Committee Chairperson, Committeemen, Fair members, will not be liable for any personal injuries, damages, fire, theft, accidents and/or any matters resulting from or relating to the actions of any exhibitor, exhibitor’s immediate family member(s), parent(s), guardian(s), and/or representative(s), committeemen, volunteers, spectators, visitors, exhibits, animals.